ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 ### LatinR

-For November, [we present ARcenso in LatinR](https://youtu.be/YYfyBrQhMQc?si=lQZMormzo83ImToS) the Latin American conference on the use of R in research and development.
+In November 2024, [we presented ARcenso at LatinR](https://youtu.be/YYfyBrQhMQc?si=lQZMormzo83ImToS), the Latin American conference on the use of R in research and development.
 Together with Emanuel, we shared the work done during the program and how we worked together to build this first phase of the project.
-It was a very special moment to show the regional community what we had achieved and to receive their feedback and support in the package development process panel.
+It was a very special moment to show the regional community what we had achieved and to receive their feedback and support during the panel on the Package Development Process.

 ### R in Network